wenlewang/Jokes/OneLiners/content.md

 #17
 What do you tell someone you didn't see at New Year's Eve?
 I haven't seen you for a year!

+#18
+My wife... its difficult to say what she does... she sells seashells on the seashore.
+(Milton Jones)